Elevation Certificate: FEMA Flood Zones, Insurance & How to Get One

 Quick Answer

 Florida has more NFIP policies than any other state.
 Average premiums range from $528/yr (Palm Beach) to $1,905/yr (Monroe County/Keys).
-An elevation certificate is your primary tool for reducing these costs.
+An elevation certificate is how you get the policy rated on measured data rather than an estimate, which commonly lowers the premium.

 What Is an Elevation Certificate?

-An elevation certificate is an official FEMA form (086-0-33) that documents the elevation of a building's key features — lowest floor, lowest adjacent grade, machinery, and equipment — relative to the Base Flood Elevation (BFE) at that location.
+An elevation certificate is an official FEMA form (FF-206-FY-22-152, formerly 086-0-33) that documents the elevation of a building's key features — lowest floor, lowest adjacent grade, machinery, and equipment — relative to the Base Flood Elevation (BFE) at that location.

 A licensed Professional Surveyor and Mapper (PSM) prepares the certificate by surveying the building and comparing its elevation to the FEMA Flood Insurance Rate Map (FIRM) data.
 Insurance companies use this data to calculate flood insurance premiums under the National Flood Insurance Program (NFIP).